Ron Dermer: Personal life

-Dermer was born and raised in Miami Beach, Florida.

 In 1996 he moved to Israel, and in 1997, he began the process of becoming an Israeli citizen.
-On August 9, 1998, Dermer married artist Adi Blumberg, the daughter of then chairman of the Bank of Jerusalem who had grown up in the Old City of Jerusalem.
+On 9 August 1998, Dermer married artist Adi Blumberg, the daughter of the chairman of the Bank of Jerusalem, who had grown up in the Old City of Jerusalem.
 The wedding was presided over by Rabbi Adin Steinsaltz.
 Adi Blumberg died in February 2000.

-In December, 2000, Dermer was introduced by Chief Justice Aharon Barak to Rhoda Pagano, a Yale University educated lawyer who was clerking at the time at the Israeli Supreme Court.
-They married in 2002.
-The couple have five children.
+In December 2000, Dermer was introduced by Chief Justice Aharon Barak to Rhoda Pagano, a Yale University educated lawyer who was clerking at the time at the Israeli Supreme Court.
+They married in 2002 and have five children together.
+They live together in Jerusalem.

 In Israel, he was a quarterback for the national American football team in international competitions and led his team to several championships in the Israeli Football League.
 In 2014, he was a member of the inaugural class of inductees into the Israeli Football Hall of Fame.

-During his tenure as ambassador, Dermer visited the NFL Hall of Fame in Canton, Ohio and helped organize, alongside New England Patriots owner Robert Kraft, an NFL Hall of Fame trip to Israel (2015), which was covered by CBS Sports and included Thurman Thomas and Tim Brown.
-A second NFL Hall of Fame Trip, covered by ESPN, occurred in 2017 and included Joe Montana, Roger Staubach, Jim Brown, Mike Singletary, "Mean" Joe Greene, and Bruce Smith.
+During his tenure as ambassador, Dermer visited the Pro Football Hall of Fame in Canton, Ohio, and helped organize, alongside New England Patriots owner Robert Kraft, a Pro Football Hall of Fame trip to Israel (2015), which was covered by CBS Sports and included Thurman Thomas and Tim Brown.
+A second Pro Football Hall of Fame Trip, covered by ESPN, occurred in 2017 and included Joe Montana, Roger Staubach, Jim Brown, Mike Singletary, "Mean" Joe Greene, and Bruce Smith.